Francisco Negrin: Television and DVD

 The following productions have been broadcast on TV: Venus, Les contes d'Hoffman, Una cosa rara (Drottninholm version), Una cosa rara (Valencia version) and Intimissimi on ice 2014 and 2105 were both broadcast in Italy and Spain.

 The following productions have been released on DVD: I puritani (DVD and Blu-ray), L'arbore di Diana, Giulio Cesare (Sydney version), Giulio Cesare (Copenhagen version), Partenope (Copenhagen version), Norma (Barcelona version) and Il Trovatore (Macerata version).

 Awards

 Negrin's production of Orlando at The Royal Opera House in London was nominated for two Laurence Olivier Awards in 2004: "Best new opera production" and "Outstanding achievement in opera" (for Bejun Mehta).

 His production of Giulio Cesare for Opera Australia won several Green Room Awards in 1995, including best opera director and best opera production.

-Negrin's second production of Giulio Cesare, the one for the Royal Danish opera in Copenhagen, won the Årets Reumert Award for best opera production in 2003.
-And Negrin's production of Partenope for the same company was nominated for the award in 2009.
+Negrin's second production of Giulio Cesare, the one for the Royal Danish opera in Copenhagen, won the Årets Reumert Award for best opera production in 2003, while Negrin's production of Partenope for the same company was nominated for the award in 2009.